josephbudd/kickwasm/README.md

 ### Kickwasm is rapid development because

-#### kickwasm instantly builds your framework including the entire GUI
+Kickwasm instantly builds your framework including the entire GUI.

-* You define your application in a kickwasm.yaml file and kickwasm instantly builds your framework including the entire GUI as it reads your kickwasm.yaml.
+You define your application in a kickwasm.yaml file and kickwasm instantly builds your framework including the entire GUI as it reads your kickwasm.yaml.
 That framework is ready to build and run before you add any code to it.

 #### The tool rekickwasm instantly modifies your GUI